payshares-legacy/payshares-core/docs/fuzzing.md

 Every run of the program starts anew and is fed a small binary input from the corpus.
 So to make this all work the program has to (a) run quickly and (b) take small inputs in binary form.
-We've modified stellar-core to have a mode for (b) but (a) is still unsatisfactory; the binary-input mode starts up a pair of Application objects in loopback configuration, and reads-and-receives a StellarMessage into them.
+We've modified payshares-core to have a mode for (b) but (a) is still unsatisfactory; the binary-input mode starts up a pair of Application objects in loopback configuration, and reads-and-receives a PaysharesMessage into them.
 This is quite a lot of setup and the fuzzing speed of AFL suffers as a result (it actually complains that the target is too slow).